On average, WHOOP members get slightly more than 7 hours of sleep per night. However, they also average close to 8 hours in bed.

 2. Light sleep

 3. Deep sleep or SWS (slow wave sleep)

 Here’s a breakdown of the average time WHOOP members spend in each stage:

 Deep and REM sleep are the two restorative stages of sleep where your body and mind heal and repair themselves.
 However, they each have different characteristics and functions.

-“Awake” is included as a sleep stage because it is natural to experience a number of disturbances throughout the night–brief periods of time spent awake that you aren’t even conscious of.
+“Awake” is included as a sleep stage because it is natural to experience a number of disturbances (also referred to as wake events) throughout the night–brief periods of time spent awake that you aren’t even conscious of.

 People don’t always need 8 hours of sleep every night.
 Sleep needs vary from person to person, and from night to night.